 Let’s highlight the exciting features;

-First of all, it is an all-in-one printer that can print, scan, copy, and even fax, which is incredible for offices or individuals.
+First, it is an all-in-one printer that can print, scan, copy, and even fax, which is incredible for offices or individuals.

 These multi-features are not crucial for envelopes, but they can save you a lot of money instead of buying each device separately.